talkimhi/communitytlvTest.github.io/_posts/2020-09-15-code-of-conduct.md

 ---
 layout: post
-title: Sponsor
+title: Code of Conduct
-description: Sponsor the Event
+description: We expect all community participants to abide by our code of conduct.
 image: assets/images/pic07.jpg
 permalink: /:title:output_ext